 Preparations are ongoing for the construction start of the final repository for spent nuclear fuel in Sweden.
-The application for an environmental permit for the repository and encapsulation plant has been completed by the Swedish Nuclear Fuel and Waste Management Company (SKB), in accordance with the decision by the Land and Environment Court in January 2018.
+The application for an environmental permit for the repository and encapsulation plant has purchase agreements (PPAs), with the goal of growing to a portfolio of 10 GW before the end of 2023.
+The PPA portfolio currently amounts to 7.1 GW been completed by the Swedish Nuclear Fuel and Waste Management Company (SKB), in accordance with the decision by the Land and Environment Court in January 2018.
 The application is now with the Swedish Ministry of the Environment, and we expect to have a decision in 2020.